128technology/docs/docs/onboard_ssr_device_otp.md

 ## OTP Re-Imaging Process

-The process varies based on the SSR device, as well as Mac and Windows.
+The process varies based on the SSR device, and whether Mac or Windows is used as the re-imaging host.
 Use the following procedures for the serial connection and set up and device specific re-imaging.

 ### Mac Serial Connection and Set-up

 1. Use the procedure [Creating a Bootable USB from an ISO](intro_creating_bootable_usb.md) to download the package-based ISO and create a bootable USB.
 Once you have completed that step, continue below.
 2. Connect the RJ45/USB cable to the console port on the SSR device.
-3. Connect the USB end of the cable to your computer.
+3. Connect the USB end of the cable to your Mac.
 4. Connect the power input to the back of the SSR device, but do not power it up.
 5. Open a terminal window.
 6. Run the following command to identify the USB port: